Short range air defense: India

 India has started testing of an indigenous VSHORAD system.
 Multiple tests were conducted successfully.
 The missile uses dual thrust motors and is meant to take out low flying targets.

 Norway

 The Norwegian Army ordered "Mobile Ground Based Air Defence System" based on NASAMS 3, which includes air-mobile Humvee launchers capable of firing AIM-9X Sidewinder missiles and tracked launchers for IRIS-T SLS missiles.

+Pakistan

+Pakistan's Global Industrial Defence Solutions (GIDS) has developed the Faaz-SL missile with a range of 25 km, launched from a ground vehicle.